There are lots of ways to protect yourself against loud noise.

 As a general rule, the more powerful (the higher the voltage output) the lawn-mower, the louder it will be.
 There are now labels that tell you how much noise that mowers output on a lot of models.
 However, as noise labels are voluntary, some manufacturers will not have them.

 If you are concerned, choose a mower that has these a volume label, use a decibel meter, or just use some ear muffs when mowing your lawn.
-They are not expensive and may save you or your child’s hearing in later life
+They are not expensive and may save you or your child’s hearing in later life.

-Gas mowers as you are probably aware are much louder than the electric models.
+Gas mowers, as you are probably aware, are much louder than the electric models.
 They cut larger areas of grass much quicker, so they are more powerful, and more power means more sound.
 For this type of mower, you will probably will some hearing protection.

 Below are my four recommendations for hearing protection when on a mower.

 Standard High-End Ear Muffs – These are slightly more expensive than the muffs above – but still very reasonable in price.
 They will block out the noise marginally better, and will probably be better made and more comfortable to wear for extended periods.
-May suit someone who needs to wear hearing protection frequently, or just wants better quality
+May suit someone who needs to wear hearing protection frequently, or just wants better quality.

 If you get a call on your smartphone while it is paired, it will ring in your headset, and if you answer the call, there is a built-in microphone.
 Would suit someone who needs to be available for calls 24/7, or someone who likes to listen to music while they work.
-(If you get a phone call the music automatically shuts off)
+(If you get a phone call, the music automatically shuts off)

+Pair that allows talking but still reduces the loudest noises.
 These ear muffs do not block out as much of the sounds as the earplugs above.
 What they do is reduce the volume of the loud sounds around you, so that you can still listen and talk.
-These would suit someone who works with other people and needs to communicate with them
+These would suit someone who works with other people and needs to communicate with them.

 Most people in their youth do not think about their ears; that’s why there are so many middle-aged people who cannot hear well (I am one of these people).
 Ear protection when lawn mowing is not expensive, and you will not regret doing it.